 When I want to dry the hair, I use a Kool Dry high velocity dryer.

-Thinning shears from Kenchii are great for cutting out any matts on the tummy or behind the ears.
+Thinning shears are great for cutting out any matts on the tummy or behind the ears.
 Instead of trimming straight through the knot, cut in the same direction that the hair grows for less disturbance of the coat.